 I will write again once the consultation with the residents has been completed, communicating the next steps we will take.
 However, I wanted to assure you that toob is engaging with the local community and taking their feedback on board.

-There was concern that some of the roads that toob agreed to review at the meeting have been omitted from the response above and on 18 July, Michael wrote to toob to ask for a comprehensive list of the roads that are under review.
+There was concern that some of the roads that toob agreed to review at the meeting had been omitted from the response above and on 18 July 2022, Michael wrote again to toob and asked for a comprehensive list of the roads under review.

-Michael received the following response from Gavin Pidduck, toob’s Business Development Manager, together with a copy of the letter toob has sent to residents, which is attached below.
+On 20 July 2022, Michael received the following response from Gavin Pidduck, together with a copy of the letter toob sent to residents, which is attached below.

 In response to your email of 18 July, I am confirming we have put on hold our new telegraph poles deployments in Langley Drive and Clarewood Drive to support our brand new full-fibre broadband deployment across Frimley and Camberley.
 When we deploy the network, we use as much existing infrastructure as possible, primarily BTs ducts and poles.
 Where this does not exist, we must deploy our own infrastructure, and in some cases, involves the deployment of new poles.
 I have attached the letter that we have sent to the residents of Langley Drive and Clarewood Drive for reference.
 This letter also went to the residents of Tekels Way, Fern Close and Hambleton Close.
 We are reviewing the network design in these roads and will re-engage with the residents ahead of any future deployment of the network.
 The review of the design will assess the viability of an underground deployment in these roads.
 For clarity we will not be deploying new telegraph poles in these roads.